controlplane-com/examples/examples/online-boutique/README.md

 ### online-boutique with tracing

-This example creates an [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo) microserices demo-application on Control Plane.
+This example creates an [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo) microservices demo-application on Control Plane.

 Control Plane has native integration with OTLP to collect tracing data for workloads.
 In this example, we are using the otel-collector workload and shipping tracing data collected by Control Plane to Data Dog.
 You can choose to configure the otel-collector with your preferred backend for tracing or skip Step 2 completely.